-In 2013 I stumbled over Pinball FX on steam, a platform to play games on win, Mac and Linux as well as mobile systems.
+In 2013 I stumbled over Pinball FX on , a platform to play games on win, Mac and Linux as well as mobile systems.
 You just need win XP (and later) with Dual Core 1.6ghz and 1 GB RAM and DirectX 9!
 Its by Zen studios since 2007.
 In the free download of steam is hosted the log-in of your account, the community etc.

 Without the tasks you won`t get near any high scores.
 Many scores are 10.000, special scores are >= 1.000.000 but I never notice when.
-The counting seems to get higher with repeated hits with a high hit-score at the end.
-Thereafter the counting of this target/ramp starts low from the beginning.
+The counting seems to get higher with repeated hits with a high hit-score at the end and start low again.
 It seems ramps etc may not get more points than bumpers or slingshots until the extrapoints.
 You may have a ball for several minutes but rather up to no points.

 Balls will last in most pinsims rather long.
 A kick-back (left+right!) can be easyly activated mostly by lightning the in/outlanes.
 How to increase the bonus multiplier is in many pinsims a mystery for me.

 Long games don`t mean necessarily high scores.
 There are some in game specials but I couldn`t crack many of them yet.
 So the pinsims start quite interesting with smooth playing, masses of ramps, sparse targets, spinners and holes.
 After several games it gets boring because you may play too long for nothing.
 Several MB`s are standard and some tables have small and rather poor extra playfields / bonus tables.